maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ```
 <img width="600" alt="Indian Farmers' Protest Chart 3" src="Screenshot 2023-08-05 at 10.03.37 AM.png">

-This time, the percentage of negative tweets only increases by less than 4%.
+This time, the percentage of negative tweets decreases by 1%, while the percentage of positive tweets increases by 3%.
 Since one smashed car window is more irrelevant to most people's lives and it's easier to distance one's self from that circumstance, it's possible that there was a less negative reception.

 ---